yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 5. Add the content for the page.
 6. **Save** the page, and set its status to **In Review**.
 7. Refresh the page and click **Check for Preview/View Preview** to see your changes on the preview website.
-8. To ensure that we have all the information we need to review your changes and to help to speed up the reviewing process, go to the GitHub pull request (using the link received in your email) to tell us what you added and why.
+8. To ensure that reviewers have all the information they need to review your changes and to help to speed up the reviewing process, go to the GitHub pull request (using the link received in your email) and add a comment explaining what you added and why.

 ## What to expect when you contribute

 When you submit a contribution, the appropriate project maintainers are notified and will respond as quickly as possible.
-We'll review your changes and make additional edits if necessary to ensure that the changes adhere to Axway style and standards.
+They will review your changes and make additional edits if necessary to ensure that the changes adhere to Axway style and standards.

-If we need further information about your changes, we'll add a comment on the GitHub pull request, which you will receive by email, so it is important that you monitor your GitHub email notifications.
+If a reviewer needs further information about your changes, they will add a comment on the GitHub pull request, which you will receive by email, so it is important that you monitor your GitHub email notifications.

-When the review is finished, we'll merge the pull request and publish the changes on [Axway-Open-Docs](https://axway-open-docs.netlify.com), and then on the [Axway Documentation portal](https://docs.axway.com).
+When the review is finished, the reviewer will merge the pull request and publish the changes on [Axway-Open-Docs](https://axway-open-docs.netlify.com), and then on the [Axway Documentation portal](https://docs.axway.com).

 ## Create an issue on GitHub

 Create an issue to inform us about a problem in the documentation.
-Please provide detailed information, for example, if it's missing information, an error in a procedure, information not clear, a broken link, and so on.
+Provide as much detail as you can, for example, if information is missing, contains an error, is not clear, contains a broken link, and so on.
 The more details you provide, the more helpful the issue, and the faster we can prioritize and fix it.

 To create an issue just click **Create documentation issue** on the upper right corner of the page, and add the relevant information.